mehak0503/Mass-media/README.md

     - *tSNE.ipynb* :- Visualizes TSNE embeddings for the district vectors for each sub-class.
     - *unusualTopics.ipynb* :- Selects the articles with highest similarity to global centroid to extract unusual topics.
     - *Newsfeed Generation*
-        - temporal_split.py "collection" split? train? :- Temporaly(year wise) splits the dataset(given above) into train test and trains Doc2Vec model on train dataset (Arguments 1st - collection name, 2nd - Split?
-(0 for No /1 for Yes), 3rd - Train?
-(0 for No/ 1 for Yes)
+        - temporal_split.py "collection" split into train and test :- Temporaly(year wise) splits the dataset(given above) into train test and trains Doc2Vec model on train dataset (Arguments 1st - collection name, 2nd - Split (0 for No /1 for Yes), 3rd - Train (0 for No/ 1 for Yes)
         -  Newsfeed_ArticleClassification.ipynb :- Reads "Split Dataset" and models trained on them and Predicts emp type and pace of growth for recent articles and saves the "Predicted Dataset"
         -  Newsfeed_DistrictAnalysis :- Reads the "Predicted Dataset" Plot CDF of outlier ratios and find interesting districts with changes happening
         -  Google Drive Link for </br>